 How do you measure these noise levels and come up with an overall value?

 This is where the Leq or equivalent continuous sound level meter comes in.
 This meter faithfully follows all the fluctuations, stores them in it's memory and at the end of the measurement calculates an 'average energy' or Leq value.
 When we say average, this is not a simple arithmetic average because we are measuring in decibels which are logarithmic values.
 So our meter converts the dB values to sound pressure levels, adds them all up then divides by the number of samples and finally converts this equivalent level back to decibels - dBs.

 LAeq - It is common practice to measure noise levels using the A-weighting setting built into all sound level meters.
 In which case the term is properly known as LAeq and the results should say so - for example LAeq = 73 dB or Leq = 73 dBA

 A good Leq sound level meter samples and 'captures' the noise levels 16 times a second which means over an hour it makes 16 x 60 x 60 = 57600 calculations, not difficult for a modern meter but quite an achievement a few years back.

 Leq is also used in the assessment of noise dose or sound exposure in the workplace and the 3 dB 'doubling rule' applies to time and/or level.
 For example an Leq level of 85 dBA over 8 hours is currently assessed as 100% dose in the UK.
 Using the doubling rule then 85 dBA(8 hour) = 82 dBA(16 hour) or 88 dB is only acceptable for 4 hours a day.
 Similarly if 85 dBA = 100% dose then 88 dBA = 200% dose.

 A note of caution - the Leq assumes an exchange rate of 3 dB for ISO and British Standard measurements.
-In some countries, other rules may apply.
-For example the USA OSHA Standards use a 5 dB exchange rate.
+In some countries other rules may apply. for example the USA OSHA Standards use a 5 dB exchange rate.